Blood pressure varies throughout the day and often increases around the time of waking up.

 Blood pressure fluctuates throughout the day and night.
 It naturally increases in the hours around waking.

-However, abnormally high blood pressure readings in the morning can indicate that a person is at increased risk of cardiovascular events.
+However, atypically high blood pressure readings in the morning can indicate that someone is at increased risk of cardiovascular events.

 Careful monitoring of blood pressure can alert people to instances of morning hypertension.
-Healthful lifestyle behaviors and prompt medical treatment may help prevent heart attack, stroke, and other complications of hypertension.
+Healthy lifestyle behaviors and prompt medical treatment may help prevent heart attack, stroke, and other complications of hypertension.